Converting vmware images to proxmox images¶

 It was "pretty straight forward" .... considering I am still a proxmox noob, what I did was:

-- Copy the vmware files from vulnhub, unzip them and open in vmware workstation
+- Copy the vmware files from vulnhub, unzip them and open in vmware workstation or aternatively Virtualbox

 - Export the virtual machine from vmware using the

-TIP - if you replace the .ovf extension with .ova during export you get a single file, this is what I usually do - Copy the
+VMWARE TIP - if you replace the .ovf extension with .ova during export you get a single file, this is what I usually do - Copy the

-directory on the proxmox server withscp
+.ovafile to the/tmpdirectory on the proxmox server withscpusing

-- Open the proxmox shell by selecting the node and pressing the
+scp VPLE.ova user@<proxmox ip>:/tmp - Open the proxmox shell by selecting the node and pressing the

-button - Extract
+shellbutton - Extract

-format using
+VPLE.ovato.ovfformat using

 tar -xvf VPLE.ova

-resulting in the following files in/tmp
+resulting in the following files in/tmp: -

 From the

-directory import the virtual machine to proxmox using
+/tmpdirectory import the virtual machine to proxmox using

 qm importovf 200 /tmp/exported-vm.ovf local-lvm